 African American Schools in Henderson County, KY

-Four years after the Masons arrived in Henderson, KY, in 1878 another room was added to the Henderson colored school and Miss Virgie D. Harris, a graduate of the school, was added to the teaching staff.
-In 1880, the teachers listed in the census were Mary Letcher, Addy Letcher, Elija Ash, John K. Mason, and William H. Hall who lived at the home of Aaron Cabell.
+Another room was added to the Henderson colored school in 1878, and Miss Virgie D. Harris, a graduate of the school, was added to the teaching staff.
+In 1880, the teachers listed in the census were Mary Letcher, Addy Letcher, Elija Ash, John K. Mason, and William H. Hall, who lived at the home of Aaron Cabell.
 During the 1882-83 school term, another addition was made to the Henderson colored school, and there were four teachers: the Masons, Miss Alice B. Moting, and William H. Hall.
-There were two other schools in Henderson, the High Street School built in 1881 and the Alves Street School, which was built in 1889; a colored high school was established on the third floor of the Alves Street School [source: Dudley, p.
+There were two other schools in Henderson: the High Street School built in 1881 and the Alves Street School, built in 1889; a colored high school was established on the third floor of the Alves Street School [source: Dudley, p.
 93].

-The county colored schools were developed after 1871, and in the year 1880 there were 16 colored schools, and in 1892 there were 37 [source: Dudley, p.
+The county colored schools were developed after 1871.
+In 1880 there were 16 colored schools; by 1892 there were 37 [source: Dudley, p.
 121].
-By 1908, there were 663 students enrolled in the Henderson County colored schools [source: Dudley, p.
+By 1908, 663 students were enrolled in the Henderson County colored schools [source: Dudley, p.
 93].
 In 1916, the expected attendance at the Anthoston Colored School was 19 [source: Library of Congress, PPOC].
 In 1935, the number of county colored schools had decreased to 15 one-room schools and a three-room school. [source: Dudley, p.
 177].
 The school in Corydon had three teachers, and there was also a two-year high school.
 The new Douglass High School, built in 1931-32 on the corner of Alvasia and Clay Streets, was in the city of Henderson and served as the high school for all the other colored schools in Henderson County [source: Dudley, pp. 177 & 155].

 - Freedmen School

 - Henderson School